 You should speak with me in advance to request special consideration in the case of some extenuating circumstance that prevents you from taking an exam or submitting an assignment at the scheduled time.
-Attendance is mandatory 4/17 and 4/24, otherwise consistent attendance is strongly recommended but attendance is not taken.
+Attendance is mandatory all lectures and will be given weight in the final grade.